w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/application-domains/industrial-and-agriculture-systems.md

 ![coming-soon](/img/tutorial/What-Is-Wot/coming_soon_banner.png)

-The Web of Things finds applications in diverse fields beyond smart homes and cities.
-This tutorial will focus on industrial and agriculture systems - two major and complex examples and later showcase how all domains can collaborate with each other thanks to WoT.
+The Web of Things offers utility to diverse fields beyond smart homes and cities.
+This tutorial will focus on industrial and agriculture systems — two major and complex examples — and later, showcase how all domains can collaborate with each other, thanks to WoT.

 ## Industrial systems

 Unlike smart home scenarios, industrial applications have broader and more demanding requirements.
 These include advanced monitoring of complex connected manufacturing equipment, tracking products and predicting possible machine failures.

-TDs also enable a new way to build application logic - whether it's control logic, business logic or mashups - using simple files instead of being locked into proprietary systems.
+TDs also enable a new way to build application logic — whether it's control logic, business logic, or mashups — using simple files instead of being locked into proprietary systems.
 This decouples devices from vendor-specific applications, offering flexibility and long-term maintainability.
-With TDs, we can add context to the system by including annotations from domain models, providing more meaning to how devices are used within their environment.
+With TDs, we can add context to the system by including annotations from domain models, providing more meaning about the ways devices are used within their environment.

 > In factories, for example, devices from multiple manufacturers must work together seamlessly.
 WoT simplifies this by supporting old and new industrial protocols alike.
-As shown in the figure, devices inside a factory may use different protocols such as Modbus, Profinet, MQTT or OPC UA.
-Each device is described using a Thing Description, which tells other systems exactly how to interact with it.
-A gateway then collects these TDs, adapts them to a usable protocol (e.g. MQTT), and forwards the information to external servers.
-This setup makes workflows easier to manage: existing devices can interoperate without additional engineering effort and communication with servers remains secure and scalable.
+As shown in the figure, devices inside a factory may use different protocols such as Modbus, Profinet, MQTT, or OPC UA.
+Each device is described using a Thing Description (TD), which tells other systems exactly how to interact with it.
+A gateway then collects these TDs, adapts them to a usable protocol (e.g., MQTT), and forwards the information to external servers.
+This arrangement makes workflows easier to manage, as existing devices can interoperate without additional engineering effort and communication with servers remains secure and scalable.

 ![smart-factory](/img/11-Architecture-Patterns/smart-factory.png)